 - First, return to the Finder.
-You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "Guest@fuji" and click "Connect". - A selection box should appear.
+You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "afp://Guest@fuji" and click "Connect". - A selection box should appear.
 Select "Courses" and click "Ok". - You should now see a Finder window with a "cs134" folder.
-Open this folder. - You should now see the drop-off folders for the three labs sections.
-As with last week, drag your "Lab2Laundry" folder into the appropriate lab section folder.
+Open this folder. - You should now see the drop-off folders for the three lab sections.
+Drag your "Lab2Laundry" folder into the appropriate lab section folder.
 When you do this, the Mac will warn you that you will not be able to look at this folder.
 That is fine.
 Just click "OK".